SwitzEducation celebrates World Tourism Day 2021 for inclusive and sustainable growth

-Mumbai (Maharashtra) [India], September 30 (ANI/SRV Media): SwitzEducation celebrated World Tourism Day on 27th September 2021 at Hotel TAJ, Mumbai.
+Mumbai (Maharashtra) [India], September 30 (ANI/NewsVoir): SwitzEducation celebrated World Tourism Day on 27th September 2021 at Hotel TAJ, Mumbai.

 The occasion was graced by the consul general of Switzerland in Mumbai as the Chief Guest and Dr. Shrikant Eknath Shinde as the Guest of Honor.
 Eminent personalities, academicians and principles of 50+ top high schools of Mumbai attended the event.
 The occasion marked the initiation of the Swiss Cultural Committee and the appointment of the SwitzEducation Ambassadors.